trustoverip/tswg-keri-specification/spec/spec.md

 ### Self-certifying identifier (SCID)

 The KERI identifier system overlay leverages the properties of cryptonymous Self-certifying identifiers (SCIDs) which are based on asymmetric public-key cryptography (PKI) to provide end-verifiable secure attribution of any message or data item without needing to trust in any intermediary.
-A SCID is uniquely cryptographically derived from the public key of an asymmetric keypair, `(public, private)`.
+A SCID is uniquely cryptographically derived from the public key of an asymmetric keypair, (public, private).
 The identifier is self-certifying in the sense that does not rely on a trusted entity.
 Any non-repudiable signature made with the private key may be verified by extracting the public key from either the identifier itself or incepting information uniquely associated with the cryptographic derivation process for the identifier.
 In a basic SCID, the mapping between an identifier and its controlling public key is self-contained in the identifier itself.
 A basic SCID is ephemeral i.e., it does not support Rotation of its keypairs in the event of key weakness or compromise and therefore must be abandoned once the controlling private key becomes weakened or compromised from exposure.
 The class of identifiers that generalize SCIDs with enhanced properties such as persistence is called Autonomic identifiers (AIDs).

 ### Autonomic identifier (AID)

-Use of a KEL gives rise to an enhanced class of SCIDs that are persistent, not ephemeral, because the SCID ‘s keys may be refreshed or updated via Rotation allowing secure control over the identifier in spite of key weakness or even compromise.
+Use of a KEL gives rise to an enhanced class of SCIDs that are persistent, not ephemeral, because the SCID‘s keys may be refreshed or updated via Rotation, allowing secure control over the identifier in spite of key weakness or even compromise.
 This family of generalized enhanced SCIDs is called AIDs.
 Autonomic means self-governing, self-regulating, or self-managing and is evocative of the self-certifying, self-managing properties of this class of identifier.
-An AID may exhibit other self-managing properties such as transferable control using key pre-rotation which enables control over such an AID to persist in spite of key weakness or compromise due to exposure.
+An AID may exhibit other self-managing properties, such as transferable control using key pre-rotation, which enables control over such an AID to persist in spite of key weakness or compromise due to exposure.
 Authoritative control over the identifier persists in spite of the evolution of the Key state.

 ### Key rotation/pre-rotation